 2. Get the best talent by standing out against your competitors

-You know what makes your company unique and wonderful to work for but it can be difficult to explain this to students without sounding as though you have an ulterior motive (even if you do).
-You also know that your company does much more interesting work than your competitors or that the team environment is so much more collaborative and supportive, but it can be hard to get this message across besides, “trust us.”
+You know what makes your company unique and wonderful to work for, but students mistrust your perceived ulterior motive.
+You can emphasise that your company does much more interesting work than your competitors or that the team environment is so much more collaborative and supportive, but it can be hard to get this message across besides, “trust us.”

 3. Become an employer of choice by generating goodwill, en masse